adithya-s-k/RAG-SaaS/README.md

 ### Development Mode

-To run the project in development mode:
+To run the project in development mode, follow these steps:

-1. Start the Next.js frontend:
+1. **Start the Next.js Frontend:**

+   Navigate to the `frontend` directory and install the required dependencies.
+Then, run the development server:

    ```bash
    cd frontend